 - Adult Summer Reading (for adults ages 18+).

 Each reader must be enrolled in a challenge to begin logging their reads.

 You can log your reads (either minutes or books, depending on what challenge you are enrolled in) or your activities.
-The more you log, the more chances you have to win weekly/grand prize drawings throughout the summer!
+The more you log, the more chances you have to win weekly/grand prize drawings throughout the programs!

 There are 3 types of badges: